 NOTE The Link Viewer can be used to view links to and from a file.
 This tool is especially handy to locate and view files in larger projects that contain many types of files.
 When opened, the Link Viewer window pane gives focus to the file in question.
-For more information see the Flare online Help.
+For more information see the Help system.